 - dry your hands well.

 If you don’t have access to soap and water, use hand sanitiser.
-Make sure it contains at least 60 percent alcohol and rub it into your hands for at least 20 seconds to ensure full coverage.
+Make sure it contains at least 60% alcohol and rub it into your hands for at least 20 seconds to ensure full coverage.
+Read more about handwashing.

-When it comes to virus-busting, soap is great at getting rid of coronaviruses.
+When it comes to virus-busting, soap is great at getting rid of coronaviruses such as COVID-19.
 Washing your hands with soap kills the virus by bursting its protective bubble.

 Chemical bonds allow bacteria, viruses and grime to stick to surfaces, including your hands.
 Soap molecules break these bonds and lift the bugs off your skin.
 That is because one end of a soap molecule bonds with water and the other with fat, and the virus has a lipid (type of fat) membrane.